ailon/mjs-diagram/README.md

 1. Add a diagram editor web component to your page.
 2. Assign a stencil set (diagram type).
-3. Setup an event hander for the `renderclick` event to process the results.
+3. Setup an event hander for the `saveclick` event to process the results.

 ### Here's a simple example: